 The best practices for setting up the Agile Release Train are:

-After this, those agile teams are established which will be on the Agile Release Train.
+After this, those agile teams will be established and on the Agile Release Train.
 There are two ways to do this.
-One is to let the members of the ART themselves organize into agile teams with minimum limitations.
-The other is that the people are initially selected by the management on the basis of their goals, their knowledge of the talents of individuals, and timing. etc. However, most of the time, some adjustment between the management and the teams would be required.
+One is to let the ART members organize into agile teams with minimum limitations.
+The other is that the people are initially selected by the management based on their goals, their knowledge of the talents of individuals, and timing. etc. However, adjustments are required most of the time between management and the teams.
 Whichever way of forming the agile teams is adopted, there are a few common factors on which the agile teams in a SAFe environment are based.
 These are:

 5. Define and fill all ART members' roles